 This thing can create line speed and handle heavy payloads and I wish I still had mine.
 It has a stiff tip and a very slightly soft- butt section and is an amazing rod.
 If you’re going to go for the moderately middle to lower end price range get this rod because line speed is fun.

-Anyway, The TR 1307 was just ok for me, I wasn’t totally nuts about it, although, knowing what I know now I could easily fall in love with this rod.
+Anyway, The Echo TR 1307 was just ok for me, I wasn’t totally nuts about it, although, knowing what I know now I could easily fall in love with this rod.
 Rod action preference is very personal and subjective, so you can’t go wrong with the TR and Echo has great customer service and a reputation for having a good warranty.

-However, if your first Spey rod, working mans style, needs to be more of a 6/7 weight and you want a smoking hot super duper WARRANTY, is important, which in my book, it may be the most important thing to consider.
+However, no Spey Rod review would be complete without mention of the Echo Tr 12’6″ 6/7 Spey rod.
+Particularly if a smoking hot super duper WARRANTY, is important, which in my book, it may be the most important thing to consider.
 Pick up the Echo Tr 12’6″ 6/7 Spey rod.
 I don’t own this rod but my buddy Greg Holt does and he can absolutely jack some serious line and tips with that thing.
 I’m not sure but from his description I’m thinking it has a stiff tip and stiffer butt.
 It gets rave reviews on Spey pages so if you want a rod in this price range, this is the workhorse you need.

 My go to favorite Spey Rod (because its what I have) for summer and Winter Steelhead fishing on Oregon waters is the Beulah Classic 12’7′ 7/8 modeled after the Bob Miezer Highlander Classic Series.
 So if you can still find one, and maybe you can for a bargain, I would be all over it.
 Its great with the Scandi Short Versitip system and pretty good for Skagit but If you strictly want to be a Skagit guy, go with the Deer Creek.